alkismavridis/archutils/README.md

 ```
 {
     "root": string, // optional
+    "style": StyleConfiguration, // optional
     "rules: CodeScapeRule[] // optional
 }
 ```

 - **root**: A path specifying the root directory that codescape will display.
 Default is "", which means that codescape will display the project root.
 Relative paths are resolved by the project root.
+- **style**: Options to customize the look-and-feel of codescape.
 - **rules**: A list of rules to apply to each file.
 Rules will help you ignore files and directories (for example, your build directory), lock directories from opening (for example node_modules for performance reasons), even apply images to specific files or directories.